fortrabbit/help/docs/faq-support.md

 ## What other support channels do you offer?

 Sorry, no telephone support hotline here, but you can call our office and we will likely answer the phone. fortrabbit limits the general support to online communication.
 It allows us to keep the pricing down, while maintaining a feature-rich application.
 It also helps us gathering details and other information for effective troubleshooting.
 A lot of our support involves pointing to relevant help articles, we feel this is easier to do in written form.
-The suppot cases are often technical in nature, requiring escalation to 2nd level support.
-We rely on the conversasion prior to escalation to provide the basis for further troublesooting and support.
+The support cases are often technical in nature, requiring escalation to 2nd level support.
+We rely on the conversation prior to escalation to provide the basis for further troubleshooting and support.

 ## Do you offer 24/7 support?